overlookinfra/fossa-scan-pe/README.md

 These are written as bash shell functions.
 They are expected to send output to the standard output.

+You are not required to provide all hooks in a hook file.
+The default will always run if it has not been overriden.

 Two helper functions are available:

   * `configure_lein` This helper function will set up [leiningen](https://leiningen.org) in the